© Crown copyright 2021

 - give people advice on how to reduce the risk factors for dementia whenever the opportunity arises

-PHE has launched the One You campaign aimed at people aged 40-60.
+PHE has launched the One You campaign aimed at people aged 40 to 60.
 It aims to motivate people to take steps to improve their health, through action on the main risk factors such as smoking, inactivity, obesity, alcohol consumption, all of which are relevant to reducing the risk of dementia.

 One You provides a practical way for adults to reappraise their lifestyle in the form of a new online health quiz called ‘How Are You’.
 The free quiz indicates which areas people should look to change and provides encouragement and tools to help them do so.